Ophthalmosaurus: Discovery and species

-Opthalmosaurus was first described by Harry Seeley in 1874 with particular focus on the morphology of the clavicular bones.
+Ophthalmosaurus was first described by Harry Seeley in 1874 with particular focus on the morphology of the clavicular bones.
 Over the years following its description a variety of genera have been sunk into Ophthalmosaurus.
 Among them, Apatodontosaurus, Ancanamunia, Baptanodon, Mollesaurus, Paraophthalmosaurus, Undorosaurus and Yasykovia were all considered junior synonyms of Ophthalmosaurus in a study published by Maisch & Matzke in 2000.

 However, more recent cladistic analyses have contested Maisch & Matzke's conclusion.
 Mollesaurus periallus from Argentina was considered a valid genus of ophthalmosaurid by Druckenmiller and Maxwell (2010), Paraophthalmosaurus and Yasykovia were both recovered as distinct genera by Storrs et al., but were later sunk into Nannopterygius while Undorosauruss validity is now accepted by most authors, including Maisch (2010) who originally proposed the synonymy.
 The two other Russian taxa might be also valid.
 Likewise the Mexican ophthalmosaurid Jabalisaurus had also been referred to Ophthalmosaurus before being described as a distinct species and genus in 2021.Ophthalmosaurus natans was described as Sauranodon, then later renamed to Baptanodon by Marsh in 1880.
 However this decision was questioned not long afterwards with Baptanodon instead being considered an American species of Ophthalmosaurus.
 Recent analysis have recovered the species as closer to other ophthalmosaurines than to the Ophthalmosaurus type species, suggesting that the previous name should be reinstated.
 Similarly, Ophthalmosaurus chrisorum, whose holotype has been recovered in Canada and described by Russell in 1993, was moved to its own genus Arthropterygius in 2010 by Maxwell.

 While primarily known from the Jurassic, material from the Spilsby Sandstone dating to the early Berriasian stage of the Lower Cretaceous has been referred to cf. Ophthalmosaurus (i.e., either Ophthalmosaurus or a closely related species).